 Ophthalmic Educators Workshop

 Workshops provide valuable hands-on learning opportunities.
-If you’re attending AAO 2022 this September, join us on 30 September, 1:30-4:30 PM, US Central Time, Room S102, for our Ophthalmic Educators Workshop: Optimizing Your Surgical Curriculum.
-This workshop, co-sponsored by the Ophthalmology Foundation and the American Academy of Ophthalmology, will help you improve your surgical teaching curriculum design and provides opportunities to connect with other educators from around the world.
+If you’re attending AAO 2023 this November, join us on 3 November, 1:30-4:30 PM, US Pacific Time, Room South 206, for our Ophthalmic Educators Workshop: New Technologies in Teaching, co-sponsored by the Ophthalmology Foundation and the American Academy of Ophthalmology.
+This workshop is eligible for CME credits.

 Dr. Gabriela Palis

 Dr. John L. Clements

 Dr. Berthold Seitz

 Dr. Jorge E. Valdez-Garcia

 |1:30||Introducing the OF Education Consortium and the New Technologies in Teaching Workshop|

 |1:35||Artificial Intelligence: The Current Technology and Known Applications|

 |1:55||Improving How You Plan and Create Content for Teaching in a World With AI|